ctc-oss/omega-edit/README.md

 ## Build Node bindings

 The SWIG bindings are generated for Node v10, so we need to setup the environment accordingly.
-There are several reasonable ways to do this.
-Here are two options:
+There are several reasonable ways to do this, here are two of those options:

 #### **OPTION 1:** Use nvm ([Node Version Manager](https://github.com/nvm-sh/nvm))